-It was clear from the comments section that one single person who has had a very unsatisfactory experience with the agency responded to the survey three times within a short period of time, skewing the results slightly to the negative.
+It was clear from the comments section that one single person who has had a very unsatisfactory experience with the agency responded to the survey three times within a short period of time.

 Nevertheless, the survey results found that the majority of the respondents had a favorable overall view of the services provided by the TAHC.
-The overall rating was 4.06 out of 5 points.